GameBoy/gameboy.github.io/wiki/backlightmods.md

 There are a few kits I am missing and I don't have any immediate plans to acquire all of them but the ones that I do have, I want to spend a few minutes to talk about.
 Some kits I only have older revisions of and that may make a difference so please feel free to chime in with your experiences.
 Where relevant, I will mention which version I have.

-Each system section has a summary with my recommended kit listed there.
+Each system section has a summary with my recommended kit listed there. **New** I also added a chart to be used a quick summary for the kits.
+You should check out the notes below or the full video for more information but it should be pretty easy to understand.
+Any field that has "recommended" in it should be interpreted as "yes" if you want the full experience with all features.
+For some kits this means full brightness control or hiding the edges of the LCD panel with a new lens but for actual funcitonality soldering is not required.

 # Contents